HungEmb/hungemb.github.io/_posts/2020-07-20-Process-of-parsing-and-executing-init-scripts.md

 }
 ~~~
 As you can see, It firstly checks whether the ```ro.boot.init_rc``` has a value or not. if ```ro.boot.init_rc``` has a value, it will parse script file with file name is ```ro.boot.init_rc```'s value. if not, the location parsed is default file and directory such as ```/init.rc```, ```/system/etc/init```, ```/product/etc/init```, ```/odm/etc/init```, ```/vendor/etc/init```.
-- Diagram below here show process of parsing script file folder generally:
+- Diagram below here show process of parsing script file and folder generally:
 ![Crepe](https://hungemb.github.io/images/1.png)
-- And a bit more detail :
+- More detail about ParseData() function:
 ![Crepe](https://hungemb.github.io/images/2.png)